srsran/srsRAN_Project_docs/docs/source/tutorials/source/cu_du_split/source/index.rst

 .. literalinclude:: .config/cu.yml
   :language: yaml

 The ``amf`` parameters are specific to the local configuration of the core.
-If you are running Open5GS via the docker scripts provided with srsRAN Project, your configuration will be different.
+If you are running Open5GS via the docker scripts provided with |project_name|, your configuration will be different.
 The same is true if you have made any other local changes to how Open5GS has been configured.

 srsDU